interrogator/corpkit/rst_docs/corpkit.concordancing.rst

 Concordancing
 ==============

 Any interrogation is also optionally a concordance.
 If you use the ``do_concordancing`` keyword argument, your interrogation will have a ``concordance`` attribute containing concordance lines.
+Like interrogation results, concordances are stored as Pandas DataFrames. ``maxconc`` controls the number of lines produced.

 .. code-block:: python